top of page

 • Recycling Myth: Only 12% of plastic waste reaches formal recycling units; the rest clogs drains and landfills or is burnt, releasing carcinogenic fumes.

-The Psychology of Plastic Dependence: Interviews revealed that 78% of urban consumers associate plastic with “hygiene” and “affordability,” while rural households cite a lack of alternatives.
-“Plastic has rewired our daily routines—from chai cups to shopping bags.
-Unlearning this requires systemic shifts,” said CSF lead researcher Dr. Anjali Rao.
+The Psychology of Plastic Dependence: Interviews revealed that 78% of urban consumers associate plastic with "hygiene" and "affordability".
+At the same time, rural households cite a lack of alternatives as the primary reason for their reliance on plastic.
+"Plastic has rewired our daily routines—from chai cups to shopping bags.
+Unlearning these behaviours requires systemic shifts," said CSF lead researcher Dr Anjali Rao.

 Health & Environmental Fallout